NearDeFi/burrowland/contract/API.md

 /// Represents an asset config.
 /// Example:
 /// 25% reserve, 80% target utilization, 12% target APR, 250% max APR, 60% vol
+/// no extra decimals, can be deposited, withdrawn, used as a collateral, borrowed
 /// JSON:
 /// ```json
 /// {